Family Business Conflict: Why the Same Argument Keeps Happening

 That's the part that gets missed every time.

 While you're having the same conversation on repeat, the business is paying for it.
 Projects that needed a decision two months ago are still sitting there.
-Employees who needed direction last quarter are still waiting.
+Non-family employees who needed direction last quarter are still waiting.
 Revenue that should have moved didn't — because the people running the business were too busy defending their positions to actually run it.

 The argument is not the problem.
 The unchanged behavior underneath it is the problem.
 Everyone leaves the meeting feeling like something happened — like progress was made — because people talked.
 But talking is not the same as changing.
 And in a family business, it is very easy to confuse the two.